Yasso 800s Guide: How To + Marathon Time Predictor

 Yasso 800s is a workout designed to improve your speed and claims to be able to predict your marathon finishing time.

-The inventor of the workout, Bart Yasso, came up with this workout and says he would use it to determine his fitness level going into a marathon.
+The inventor of the workout, Bart Yasso, came up with this training session and says he would use it to determine his fitness level going into a marathon.

 Who Is Bart Yasso?

-Bart Yasso is a bit of a legend in running circles: he is the Runners World Chief Running Officer.
+Bart Yasso was the Runner’s World Chief Running Officer and is a bit of a legend in running circles.
 He has been dubbed by many as “the mayor of running.”

 To further cement his legacy, Bart Yasso has been inducted into the Running USA Hall of Champions.

-The goal of Yasso 800s is to build up to 10x800m intervals on a running track.
+The goal of Yasso 800s is to build up to 10 x 800 meter intervals on a running track.

-The minutes and seconds you can hold for the workout are supposed to correlate to the hours and minutes it will take you to finish the marathon.
+The amount of time, minutes and seconds you can hold for the workout are supposed to correlate to the hours and minutes it will take you to finish the marathon.

-For example, a runner who can run 3 minutes and 20 seconds for all the 800m reps should theoretically be able to complete a marathon in 3 hours and 20 minutes.
+For example, a runner who can run 3 minutes and 20 seconds for all the 800m repetitions should theoretically have a marathon finish time of 3 hours and 20 minutes.

-Some of the earlier sessions will start with 4-6 reps of 800m.
-Over the course of your training, you will add reps to the session until you are able to complete 10x800m at the goal marathon pace.
+Some earlier sessions will start with 4-6 reps of 800m.
+Throughout your training, you will add reps to the session until you can complete 10x800m at your marathon goal time pace.

 Week 3: Yasso 800s